Photorealistic Renderings: Visualize and Sell Home Design Projects Faster

 Below, we’ll look at key benefits and use cases, then walk you through the process of creating your own photorealistic rendering with Cedreo.

-Photorealistic rendering is a type of 3D rendering that uses software to generate life-like images that look similar to a photograph — complete with the right lighting, shadows, angles, and more.
+Photorealistic rendering is a type of 3D rendering that uses a render engine to generate lifelike images — complete with the right light, shadows, angles, and more.

-Here’s a quick look at how different professions might use rendering software on the job:
+Here’s a quick look at how different professions might use 3D photorealistic rendering on the job:

-- Architects.
+• Architects.
 Architects use photorealistic renderings in a variety of ways — to sell their services, show clients their proposed designs, and even enter their ideas into design competitions.
-Again, photorealistic renderings make it easy to collaborate with clients and incorporate their feedback, ensuring they’re satisfied with the final result.

-- Interior Designers.
-Interior designers use photorealistic renders to share ideas with clients and promote their work.
-Using interior design software like Cedreo allows designers to present multiple options that cater to different budgets or design styles.
-Additionally, designers can involve clients in the design process, incorporating feedback in real-time and finalizing decisions in the moment.
+• Interior Designers.
+Interior designers use photorealistic rendering to share ideas with clients and promote their work.
+Using interior design software like Cedreo, designers can present multiple versions of a design that account for different budgets or design styles.
+And designers can involve clients in the design process, incorporating feedback and finalizing decisions in the moment.

-- Real Estate Professionals.
-Real estate agents can use photorealistic renderings in blog posts, on social media platforms, and on their websites to build a stronger connection with potential clients and boost sales.
-On the development side, renderings can be used to test the market before construction begins.
+• Real Estate Professionals.
+Real estate agents can use a photorealistic rendering in blog posts, on social media platforms, and on their websites to build a stronger connection with potential clients and boost sales.
+On the development side, renderings can be useful for gauging market demand before construction begins.
 That way, companies won’t waste money building units they can’t fill.

-Builders and remodelers can use photorealistic renders to ground their visions in reality — in a way that blueprints and specs can’t.
+Builders and remodelers can use photorealistic rendering to ground their visions in reality — in a way that blueprints and specs can’t.

 A few examples: